 4 Basics of preparation and practice

 During teaching placement you had time in school to prepare lessons and maybe try out the odd activity such as a practical.
 You will wonder how to fit that in but preparation is the key.
-You do have a few lessons from last year under your belt but these are different children-your children and now you have more classes and (see above) more responsibility.
+You do have a few lessons from last year under your belt but these are different children – your children and now you have more classes and (see above) more responsibility.
 As quickly as possible find out where dept resources, schemes of work etc reside, how to access them and work with experienced teachers on planning.
-As for practice that’s after school now methinks.
+As for practicing those activities, well that’s after school now methinks.
 Remember this will get easier but take a deep breath just now.

 5 Marking and feedback – you just knew they would be here